A Different Kind of Leadership Program

-The tuition for Class 37 (2013-14) will be $4,000 for employees of companies that are members of the Cincinnati USA Regional Chamber.
+Tuition is $4,000 for employees of companies that are members of the Cincinnati USA Regional Chamber.
 If your company or organization is not a member, call Dan Hurley at 513.579.3141 to discuss options.
 A limited number of partial scholarships are granted annual to members of smaller not-for-profits and entrepreneurs who require financial assistance.

 For fees, application information and deadlines, please see the application page.
 Or, recommend a candidate for our next Leadership Cincinnati class.

 "I learned about my own biases, took on different challenges, overcame fears, and did it all in the safety of a group of other participants who now feel and act like close personal family members."